Drawing Close to Friendship

 As I get older, I have come to realize that life is too short to live in this manner.
 The Lord showed me that we have been called to closeness in our relationships as Christians, through the very nature of our identity in the Body of Christ.

-I know now that this is the type of friendship God wants to give us as His children, and to run away from a blessing like this would be a great loss in this life
+I know now that this is the type of friendship God wants to give us as His children.
+To run away from a blessing like this would be a great loss in this life.